August 10, 2021 / by Brett Katsma / Sexual Abuse & Assault Lawsuits

 September 16, 2022 / by Christina Feeney / Catholic Church Sexual Abuse

-Attorneys for more than 400 clergy sexual abuse survivors in Albany, New York, denied the diocese’s request to pause litigation in order to set up a mediation program.
+Attorneys for more than 400 clergy sexual abuse survivors in Albany, New York, denied the diocese’s request to pause litigation . . .

 Read more